sebastiaanluca/laravel-auto-morph-map/README.md

 This scans all your current models and writes a static cache file to the `bootstrap/cache` directory.
 Upon subsequent framework booting, it reads the cache file instead of scanning and aliasing on-the-fly.

 Note that this thus **disables runtime scanning**, meaning new models will not be recognized and changes to existing models will not be reflected (not very handy during development).
-You can however still change the case type in the configuration file, as the binding happens in a later stage.

 To clear the cache file, run: